Why You Need an Altitude Nutrition Strategy

 You likely know that red meats and leafy greens contain iron, but don’t forget dates, raisins, beans, tofu, molasses, pork loin, shrimp, and fortified cereals, as well as the following are also good sources of iron for your high altitude nutrition plan:

 Coffee addict?
 Tea drinker?
 Components of these drinks can inhibit iron absorption.
 There’s no need to give them up; just try to separate food intake from coffee or tea by at least an hour.

 Odds are you wear a TomTom or other heart rate monitor, you look at food labels, and you log your miles (mentally or literally) every week.
-You know your training; now learn your levels.
-There are multiple tests available from your doctor to assess you current status.
+You’ve aced that part of your training; now increase your high altitude nutrition acumen and learn your iron levels.
+There are multiple tests available from your doctor to assess your current status.
 Ask your doctor to check these stats:

 - Hemoglobin is the iron-containing, oxygen-carrying protein in red blood cells.
 Normal values: men: 13.5–17.5 g/dl; women: 12.0–15.5 g/dl.

 - Hematocrit is the proportion of whole blood that is composed of red blood cells; often referred to as the number of red blood cells per unit of blood.
 Normal values: men: 42%–52%; women: 36%–48%.

 - Ferritin is an iron storage protein found in the liver, spleen, and bone marrow.
 Only a small amount is in the blood.
 This test will indicate the amount of stored iron.
 The lower the ferritin level, even within the “normal” range, the more likely it is you are iron deficient.
 Normal values: men: 20–300 ng/ml; women: 20–120 ng/ml.

 I recommend that you check these levels at least twice a year: midway through your off-season and midway through race season (or three months before your focused event).
 It can take about three months to improve your overall status, so starting early will make a difference.